serghidalg/interactive-resume/README.md

 Please note that certain sections of this project might need customization to suit individual preferences or information.
 Here are the sections you might want to review and potentially modify:
 1. **Install Ollama server:** This project relies on you having a working ollama server working.

 2. *ollama_handler.py*: Points to a specific IP for your Ollama server and model name.
+A second IP can be set as fallback.
 It also sets some rules for the assistant to follow.

 3. *session_logic.py*: Contains specific information about the first prompt that the streamlit will show.